Multi-objective Evolutionary Algorithms are Still Good: Maximizing Monotone Approximately Submodular Minus Modular Functions: Empirical Study

-Next, we want to compare these algorithms in cases where the function $g$ is submodular.
+Next, we want to compare the algorithms in cases where the function $g$ is submodular.
 For this purpose, we use the application of directed vertex cover with costs (as presented in Definition~\ref{def-vertex}), where the function $g$ is exactly submodular.
 As $g$ is submodular, $\gamma=1$ is used when implementing the algorithms.

 We use three graphs\footnote{\url{https://snap.stanford.edu/data/} and \url{https://turing.cs.hbg.psu.edu/txn131/vertex_cover.html}}. \textit{email-Eu-core} is a directed graph with 1,005 vertices and 25,571 edges, generated using email data from a large European research institution.
 Each vertex represents one person, and edge $(u,v)$ means that person $u$ sent at least one email to person $v$. \textit{frb45-21-mis} and \textit{frb53-24-mis} are two benchmark graphs for vertex cover.
 Each of them contains five instances, and we use the first one. \textit{frb45-21-mis} contains 945 vertices and 59,186 edges, and \textit{frb53-24-mis} contains 1,272 vertices and 94,227 edges.
 For these two benchmark graphs, each edge is treated as two directed edges.
-As in~\citep{harshaw2019submodular}, the weight of each vertex $v$ is set to 1, i.e., $\forall v \in V: w(v)=1$; the cost of each vertex $v$ is set to $1+\max\{d(v)-6,0\}$, i.e., $\forall v\in V: c(v)=1+\max\{d(v)-6,0\}$, where $d(v)$ denotes the out-degree of $v$.
+The weight of each vertex $v$ is set to 1, i.e., $\forall v \in V: w(v)=1$.
+The cost of each vertex $v$ is set to $1+\max\{d(v)-q,0\}$, i.e., $\forall v\in V: c(v)=1+\max\{d(v)-q,0\}$, where $d(v)$ denotes the out-degree of $v$.
+Note that~\cite{harshaw2019submodular} also used the \textit{email-Eu-core} data set in their experiments, and our setting is as same as theirs.

-The budget $k$ is set to $\{10,20,\ldots,100\}$.
-The results are plotted in Figure~\ref{fig_vc}, showing the same performance rank of the algorithms as observed for the application of Bayesian experimental design with costs.
-The curves in Figure~\ref{fig_vc-time} show that the GSEMO can achieve a better performance than distorted greedy algorithms by using a little more running time.